lefteriskats/BSc_Diploma_Thesis/README.md

 # My_BSc_Diploma_Thesis

-The thesis I completed in my bachelor degree in physics at the Department of Electronics and Computers at Aaristotle University of Thessaloniki
+The thesis I completed for my Bachelor degree in Physics at the Department of Electronics and Computers at Aristotle University of Thessaloniki